Updated on 10/4/2021

 In the middle of a fight, have you ever asked yourself how to deal with anger?
-Everyone has experienced feelings of blind, red hot rage at an injustice or aggression aimed at them at some point in their lives.
+Everyone has experienced angry feelings of blind, red hot rage at an injustice or aggression aimed at them at some point in their lives.
 If you haven’t gotten angry, you aren’t human.
-Everyone gets angry, and that’s OK.
+Everyone gets angry and has experienced this negative emotion, and that’s OK.
+Don’t forget that anger reactions are how most people process frustration or hurt.
 For the most part, anger is a normal, healthy emotion.
 But it’s unhealthy when it flares up all the time or spirals out of control.

 How to Deal with Anger

-Seeing red?
+Seeing red when experiencing strong emotions?
 Here are seven ways you can learn to manage your anger issues:

 When you’re angry beyond belief, there’s nothing more you can do than just breathe and take back control of your body.
 Slowly breathe in and out.
+Spend some time deep breathing as soon as you feel triggered so you can regain your mental clarity.
 Simple as that.

 3. Keep a journal or log about your anger

 Dealing with anger is much easier when you know what you’re angry about.
-Sometimes people may feel generally irritable because of stress, sleep deprivation or other factors; more often, there’s a specific reason for the anger.
+Sometimes people may feel generally irritable because of stress, sleep deprivation or other factors; more often, there’s a specific reason for an angry outburst.
 Either way, you can become more aware of what’s behind your anger if you keep an anger journal.

-Record the feelings you experienced, what factors contributed to your anger and how you responded to it.
-Try to write down the thoughts that were going through your mind and the time, and then reflect on these instances and see if there’s any sort of pattern to your anger.
+Record the angry feelings you experienced, what factors contributed to your anger and how you responded to it.
+Try to write down the thoughts that were going through your mind and the time, and then reflect on these instances and see if there’s any sort of pattern to your anger outbursts.